-Sugar and Ice is the story of a young girl named Claire who has a passion for ice skating.
+Sugar and Ice is the story of a young girl named Claire who loves ice skating.
 In fact, she loves skating so much that she spends hours on the pond near her home practicing for the town's Maple Show.

-However, her life is thrown upside down when she gets spotted by a Russian skating coach and ends up with a scholarship to train with the best-of-the-best at Lake Placid.
-Not surprisingly, Claire is not prepared for the cutthroat nature of the professional skating world, and she struggles to find her place as she deals with the challenge of fighting against those who hope to watch her fail.
+However, her life is thrown upside down when she gets spotted by a Russian skating coach and ends up with a scholarship to train with the best of the best at Lake Placid.
+Not surprisingly, Claire is unprepared for the cutthroat nature of the professional skating world, and she struggles to find her place as she struggles with fighting against those who hope to watch her fail.

 This story is a great option to connect with the Winter Olympics because it gives a fictional look at what goes on behind the scenes and the training and commitment required to become elite.

 Cross-curricular connections: Winter Olympics, Sportsmanship